inf380p/inf380p.github.io/_posts/Prakash-sa/Create 2022-11-17- Project Update: Draft Interface.md

 ## Extracting the data

-To create the interface menu, I took inspiration from the CSV assignment and assigned separate function for rendering the menu from a dictionary of key 'numbers' and the value of the String option.
-Then, the function goes through the dictionary and prints out the option.
-When one option is selected, the selected key is displayed.
-This can be used later to integrate the different feature functions.

-Get the data using BeautifulSoup, urllib library.
+I sucessfully got the data using BeautifulSoup, urllib library.

 ```python
 from urllib.request import urlopen